Daily High to Daily Low: Is It Safe to Buy NextEra Energy Inc. (NEE)?

 NEE’s Market Performance

-NEE stocks went down by -0.03% for the week, with a monthly jump of 3.86% and a quarterly performance of -3.13%, while its annual performance rate touched 21.69%.
-The volatility ratio for the week stands at 1.71% while the volatility levels for the past 30 days are set at 1.66% for NextEra Energy Inc..
-The simple moving average for the period of the last 20 days is 2.12% for NEE stocks with a simple moving average of -0.63% for the last 200 days.
+NEE stocks went up by 1.09% for the week, with a monthly jump of 2.15% and a quarterly performance of -3.28%, while its annual performance rate touched 15.70%.
+The volatility ratio for the week stands at 1.54% while the volatility levels for the past 30 days are set at 1.66% for NextEra Energy Inc..
+The simple moving average for the period of the last 20 days is 1.37% for NEE stocks with a simple moving average of -0.84% for the last 200 days.

 Analysts’ Opinion of NEE